 Cardiology is undergoing a gender flip, with a huge increase in the number of women training to be cardiologists (today 70% of cardiologists in training are women).
-To address this, the ESC has launched its Women in ESC Initiative by ensuring that women coming into the field are sufficiently armed for successful careers.
+To address this, the ESC has launched the Women in ESC Initiative to ensure that women coming into the field are sufficiently armed for successful careers.

-The ESC offers seven grants for its members to attend the innovative executive education programme of the Saïd Business School of the University of Oxford, United Kingdom.
-The course introduces different ways of dealing with organizational challenges and provides women with tools for finding a strategy that works for them.
+The ESC offers grants for its members to attend the innovative executive education programme of the Saïd Business School of the University of Oxford, United Kingdom.
+The course introduces different ways of dealing with organizational challenges and provides women with tools for finding a career strategy that works for them.

 FInd out more and discover the winners